 Common materials in the construction of Confederate uniforms were wool weft, cotton warp jean weave material, wool weft, wool warp jean weave cloth, satinets, cassimere, kersey, and all cotton jean weave material (rarely other then for trousers).
 Grey to dark grey, grey-brown, blue-grey, and brown were the most common color, but green-grey was also seen.
 Osnaburg and muslin in white were typical linings, but evidence exists for various types of checked, stripped and polished cotton linings.
 These same materials were used for shirts and drawers.
 Woven strips and checks, some prints, and colors were used for shirts.
 Wool and cotton flannels were also used for shirts and drawers.
 Construction: Hand sewing was most common.
 Machine sewing is occasionally seen in lighter garments such as shirts and drawers.
 However, since sewing machines had been purchased widely even in the South, some uniforms were entirely or largely machine sewn.
 All button holes were hand stitched.
 Living History clothing should show hand sewn button holes and ideally be hand stitched where visible.

-The following standards are the basic event standards.
+The following guidelines are a minimum set of standards to participant in the Battle of Perryville.
 The items that are listed under each heading are acceptable.
-If it is not listed then it is not acceptable.
+If it is not listed, then it is not acceptable.

 Individual Reenactment organizations are encouraged to tailor their impressions to fit the particular regiment they wish to portray.
 Abundant research is available upon the various units and we encourage participants to work with park staff to achieve their impression goals.